United States foreign policy toward the People's Republic of China: Cold War era

 After their defeat in the Chinese Civil War, parts of the Nationalist army retreated south and crossed the border into Burma.
 The United States supported these Nationalist forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
 The Burmese government protested and international pressure increased.
 Beginning in 1953, several rounds of withdrawals of the Nationalist forces and their families were carried out.
 In 1960, joint military action by China and Burma expelled the remaining Nationalist forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

-During the Cold War the United States tried to prevent the domino theory of the spread of communism and thwart communist countries including the People's Republic of China.
-Washington assumed that Communist North Vietnam would be a puppet state of China.
-However those two later went to war.
+During the Cold War the United States tried to prevent the domino effect of the spread of communism and thwart communist countries including the People's Republic of China.
+Meanwhile, China supported North Vietnam and North Korea from 1950 onward as part of a strategy to establish a "security buffer zone" against the United States and the West.
+Washington assumed that communist North Vietnam would become a puppet state of China.
+The two former allies, however, eventually clashed in the 1979 Sino-Vietnamese War.

 Post-Cold War

 In more contemporary times, with the Nixon rapprochement and the signing of the Shanghai Communiqué, improvement in U.S.-Sino relations was made possible.
 Formal diplomatic ties were established in 1979, and with normalized trade relations since 2000, the US and China have been linked by closer economic ties.

 The United States' 2006 Quadrennial Defense Review stated that China has "the greatest potential to compete militarily with the United States and field disruptive military technologies that could over time offset traditional U.S. military advantages absent U.S. counter strategies".
-The 2006 National Security Strategy stated that the U.S. wanted China to continue down the road of reform and openness.
+The 2006 National Security Strategy stated that the U.S. wanted China to continue down the road of reform and opening up.
 It said that as economic growth continues, China would face a growing demand from its own people to follow the path of East Asia's many modern democracies, adding political freedom to economic freedom.
 The document continues by stating that China cannot stay on this peaceful path while holding on to "old ways of thinking and acting" that exacerbate regional and international security concerns.
 The U.S. referred to the "old ways" in terms of non-transparent military expansion, mercantilism, and supporting resource-rich regimes with a record of unacceptable behavior.